 The Statement describes the authorization meaning.
 It can contain multiple meanings based on the business scenario.
-Each meaning includes a description of the Action, Effect, Resource, and Condition.
-The request system will check each statement for a match one by one.
-All successfully matched statements will be divided into Allow and Deny based on the difference of Effect settings, and Deny is given priority.
-If the matches are all Allow, the request passes authentication.
-If one of the matches is Deny or there are no matches, this request is denied to access.
+Each meaning contains description of the Action, Effect, Resource, and Condition.
+The request system checks each statement one by one, for a match.
+All successfully matched statements are classified into 2 categories namely Allow and Deny based on the difference of Effect settings, and Deny is given priority.
+If the all the matches are Allow, the request passes the authentication.
+If one of the matches is Deny or no matches, this request is denied access.

 Actions fall into two categories: bucket-level actions and object-level actions.
 Bucket-level actions include oss:PutBucketAcl and oss:GetBucketLocation.
 The action objects are buckets and the action names correspond to the involved interfaces in a one-to-one manner.
 Object-level actions include oss:GetObject, oss:PutObject, oss:DeleteObject, oss:DeleteObject, and oss:AbortMultipartUpload.
-If you want to authorize actions for a type of object, you can select one or more of the above actions.
-In addition, all action names must be prefixed with “oss:”, as shown in the example above.
-Action is a list.
-There can be multiple Actions.
+To authorize actions for a type of object, you can select one or more of the preceding actions.
+Additionally, all action names must be prefixed with “oss:”, as mentioned in the preceding example.
+Action is a list and there can be multiple Actions.
 The mapping between Actions and APIs is as follows:

 Effect indicates the authorization result of the Statement.
 Two value options are available: Allow and Deny.
-When there are multiple Statement matches, the Deny is given higher priority.
+When multiple Statement matches are observed, then the Deny option is given priority.

 For example, deny the deletion of a certain directory, but allow all operations for other files: